yt-project/yt/doc/source/visualizing/plots.rst

 Publication-ready Figures
 -------------------------

-While the routines above give a convienent method to inspect and visualize your data, publishers often require figures to be in PDF or EPS format.
+While the routines above give a convenient method to inspect and visualize your data, publishers often require figures to be in PDF or EPS format.
 While the matplotlib supports vector graphics and image compression in PDF formats, it does not support compression in EPS